-Email volume has grown by 9% in the last year, while unique click rate has dropped by 14%.
-The higher email volume and lower email engagement have led to a consistent inboxing challenge for most marketers.
-At the end, it’s simple: the more you send, the smarter you need to be about how, to whom, and from where you send your mailings.
+At the end of the day, it’s simple: the more you send, the smarter you need to be about how you send your mailings.
 A good way to do that is to implement best practices for “optimal inboxing.”
 Let’s start with the basics.

 Different ISPs have different algorithms to determine how well (or poorly) your emails will inbox.
 While there are a variety of factors that determine your inboxing rate, these are the ones that you can control: